Waldo000000/typescript-example/README.md

-Repro of slow query performance when selecting and ordering from `Post`, while filtering on `Blog`.
+Workaround of query builder usage to avoid slow query performance, when selecting and ordering from `Post`, while filtering on `Blog`.

 # Example how to use TypeORM with TypeScript